Western Oregon University: Academics

-Organization
+In January 2024, the university announced it would eliminate its D− and F grades and instead replace these with a grade of "no credit".
+This was done in attempt to improve retention and graduation rates and focus on student learning outcomes.

 College of Education

 WOU's College of Education is divided into: Division of Education and Leadership, Division of Deaf Studies and Professional Studies, and Division of Health and Exercise Science.

-Several programs in the division have received awards.
-The ASL Interpreting Studies program received the Sorenson VRS Award of Excellence in 2008.
-The Teacher Education Program was recognized in 2010 by the American Association of State Colleges and Universities as the recipient of the Christa McAuliffe Award for Excellence in Teacher Education.

 College of Liberal Arts and Sciences

 The College of Liberal Arts and Sciences offers 30 bachelor's degrees in seven academic divisions: Behavioral Science, Business and Economics, Computer Science, Creative Arts, Humanities, Natural Sciences and Mathematics, and Social Science.
-The Communications Studies Program received the 2008 Rex Mix Award for Excellence from the National Communication Association.

 Athletics

 The Western Oregon athletic teams are called the Wolves.
 The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Great Northwest Athletic Conference (GNAC) since the 2001–02 academic year.
+Western Oregon has competed in the Lone Star Conference (LSC) for football as an affiliate member since the 2022 season.
 The Wolves previously competed in the D-II Pacific West Conference (PacWest) from 1998–99 to 2000–01; and in the Cascade Collegiate Conference (CCC) of the National Association of Intercollegiate Athletics (NAIA) from 1993–94 to 1997–98 (although they remained in the CCC as an affiliate member for some sports from 1998–99 to 1999–2000).

-Western Oregon competes in 12 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, soccer and track & field; while women's sports include basketball, cross country, soccer, softball, track & field and volleyball.
+Western Oregon competes in 12 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, soccer and track & field, while women's sports include basketball, cross country, soccer, softball, track & field and volleyball.

-Accomplishments

-Within their history under the NAIA prior to their transition to the NCAA, Western Oregon won multiple NAIA national titles in women's basketball.
-The baseball team on campus has experienced much success in the GNAC, winning ten consecutive conference titles since 2001.
-The track and field teams have also performed well within the conference, with the men's team winning four consecutive GNAC Indoor Track titles since 2008.
-In the fall of 2010, the men's and women's cross country teams earned their first berths in school history to the NCAA National Championships where they placed 20th and 21st, respectively.
-Most recently the men's basketball team has won back to back conference titles.